-Outcome Measure 1: Increase the percentage of CHNA Survey respondents who report exercising 1-5 times per week from 60% to 61%.
-(Baseline Tri-County CHNA 2022: 60% of Residents report exercising 1-5 times per week)
+Outcome Measure 1: Increase the percentage of CHNA Survey respondents who report exercising one to five times per week from 60% to 61%.
+(Baseline Tri-County CHNA 2022: 60% of Residents report exercising one to five times per week)

-Outcome Measure 2: Decrease the percentage of adults ages 18 and over reporting no leisure-time physical activity in the past month in each county.
+Outcome Measure 2: Decrease the percentage of adults age 18 and over reporting no leisure-time physical activity in the past month in each county

-Baseline from County Health Rankings: 27% Peoria, 24% Tazewell & 23% Woodford
+Baseline from County Health Rankings: 27% Peoria, 24% Tazewell and 23% Woodford

-TACTICS PROGRESS for FY 2023 (1) Increase participation in SFMC Medical Exercise (1) 46,162 persons served (2) Implement physical activity programs for older adults (Matter of Balance) (2) Coaches trained and baseline established of 13 persons served.
-(3) Increase the number of physical activity programs provided by Faith Community Nursing in a community setting (3) Determined baseline of 903 person served.
+TACTICS PROGRESS for FY 2024 (1) Increase participation in SFMC Medical Exercise (1) 57,980 persons served (2) Implement physical activity programs for older adults (Matter of Balance) (2) Coaches trained and baseline established in 2023, paused due to retirement.
+(3) Increase the number of physical activity programs provided by Faith Community Nursing in a community setting (3) 1,186 persons served